-I’m so glad I didn’t toss out an old tartan fabric lamp shade when we were moving because, as it turns out, I was invited to join the Junk Revision monthly group challenge.
-Also called the Junk Visionaries group challenge.
+I’m so glad I didn’t toss out an old tartan fabric lamp shade when we were moving because, as it turns out, I found a handy way to upcycle it into a gift basket.
+This one is pretty easy to do.
+I made mine in one afternoon.

 How to make an upcycled lamp shade gift basket